marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 The user-defined bin size can be any number of type integer or float (*i.e.* an irrational number).

-After pressing the Enter key, you will see in the shell different 1D grain size measures and a new window with a plot will also appear.
-The plots will show the location of the different grain size measures respect to the population of apparent grain sizes (Fig. 6).
-You can save the plots by clicking the floppy disk icon in the tool bar as bitmap (8 file types to choose) or to post-editing in vector image (5 file types to choose).
-Another interesting option is to modify the plot within the *Matplotlib* window before saving by clicking on the green tick icon in the tool bar.

 ![Figure 6. apparent grain size vs frequency plots](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/figure_1.png)
 *Figure 6.
 Different apparent grain size vs frequency plots of the same population returned by the find_grain_size function.
 These include the number- (linear) and area-weighted plots (upper part) and the logarithmic and square root apparent grain sizes (lower part)*